Our Onions

 Dried

 Chop onions evenly, spread on a cookie sheet, then bake using the lowest temperature setting.
-Remove from the oven when thoroughly dry, but not brown.
-Store at room temperature in airtight containers.
+Remove when fully dry but not browned, and store at room temperature in airtight containers.

 Chopped and Frozen

 Chop onions evenly, spread on a cookie sheet, then place in the freezer.
-Once completely frozen, remove and seal in freezer safe containers or bags.
+Remove when completely frozen, then seal and store in freezer-safe containers or bags.

 Frozen Whole